miurahr/omegat-plugin-epwing/README.md

   You can find several pre-defined maps on internet search, and you can find files in EBWin/EBMac distribution for several known dictionaries.

   Map extension don't have a definition of article stop-code.
+It is mandatory for some dictionary to show it properly.
-You are recommended to use Appendix for stop-code even when you want to use the map.
+  You are recommended to use Appendix for stop-code even when you want to use the EBStudio gaiji map.

 ### Search features